 “I don’t believe so.”
 Zero huffed, not liking how she accused him.

 “How so?
 Huh?
 Explain!”
 She placed her hand on her hips.

 “No time for that now.”
 Zero snatched a boar off the ground and ate it with two bites.

-“We have time, tell me what you did before I run to General Liam and tell him what you have just said!”
+“We have time; tell me what you did before I run to General Liam and tell him what you have just said!”

 “Zero?!”
-Agnis stepped back startled.
+Agnis stepped back, startled.
 “Wha-?!

-Thundering sound of beating footsteps, that shook the ground, could be heard heading straight towards them.
-With a roar, the heavy beast burst out from behind a few trees.
-Lowering its large tusk like head, it plowed through the soldier’s like a bowling ball.
-Elves and humans flew in the air, as the giant tusk impaled itself into its enemy.
+The thundering sound of beating footsteps that shook the ground could be heard heading straight toward them.
+The heavy beast burst out from behind a few trees with a roar.
+With a roarLowering its large tusk-like head, it plowed through the soldiers like a bowling ball.
+Elves and humans flew in the air as the giant tusk impaled itself into its enemy.